unfor19/python-project/README.md

   ```
   meirgabay@~/python-project $ python -m src.utils.greet
   I'm in src > utils > greet.py

+  # Doesn't import anything, so no errors
+  meirgabay@~/python-project $ python src/utils/greet.py
+  I'm in src > utils > greet.py
   ```

 ## Troubleshooting

 ### \_\_init\_\_.py

-In previous versions of Python, you had to create a `__init__.py` file in each folder that you want to import as a package.
+In previous versions of Python, you had to create the `__init__.py` file in each folder that you want to import as a package.
 From version 3.3+ it is not required anymore - [Implicit Namespace Packages](https://www.python.org/dev/peps/pep-0420/)

 ### ModuleNotFoundError